rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 ## Geth attach

-This procedure is only for a node running in your machine or any in a network that you are allowed.
+This procedure is only for a node running in your machine or in a network that you have access to.
 Geth attach gives you full control of the remote instance, so do not expect someone else to  give you such access to their machine.

 ```shell
 geth attach http://127.0.0.1:4444